 Teachers can also recognize students with other classroom incentives.

 As part of our efforts to provide high quality educational experiences at Puckett’s Mill, our students have access to many instructional technology tools.
 With the privilege of use comes the obligation to use the equipment responsibly.
 Students are responsible for good behavior on the school computer network.
 Access to network services is given to students who agree to act in a considerate and responsible manner.
 Any member of the staff may suspend specific user access.
 Use of the Internet must support education and be consistent with the academic expectations of Puckett’s Mill Elementary School.
 Students will access approved “safe” sites only.
-Parents and students will be asked to read and sign our school’s Acceptable Use Policy during Curriculum Night in August.
+Parents and students will be asked to read and sign our school’s Acceptable Use Policy during Curriculum Night.

 BYOD (Bring Your Own Device)

 BYOD is part of the eCLASS initiative.
 Puckett’s Mill Elementary has Wi-Fi capabilities to support students bringing their own devices to access the Internet and other appropriate applications through the secure GCPS network.
 (PLEASE NOTE: Access through personal data plans is not permissible.)
 Internet access through the GCPS network is for instructional purposes ONLY.
 Students will have an individual login (student ID# and portal password).
 The district provides a safe and secure network and the infrastructure to support access by personal devices that meet given specifications.
 BYOD is optional for students.
 Students are responsible for ensuring that their device is safe and secure.
 GCPS and employees of GCPS are not liable or responsible for any theft, damage, or loss of any non-district device or the information on such device.
 (See our Website for additional information.)